-Fig. 12 Black Lion Mews has a large amount of uncoordinated signage
+Fig. 54 Black Lion Mews has a large amount of uncoordinated signage

-- civic buildings.
+- 8.2.1 The conservation area has a vibrant commercial core.
+This area features surviving and replacement historic shop frontages, public houses, and civic buildings.
 There has been some ingress of poor quality or designed shop fascia and advertising, particularly in large shop windows. - 8.2.2 Where there are several small shops in an alley or market area, a clutter of uncoordinated signs has built up.